cloudmesh-community/sp19-222-90/project-report/report.md

 ## KNN Algorithm

 The machine learning technique KNN (K-Nearest Neighbors) is a technique often used for classification or linear regression predictive problems.
 The algorithm relies on feature similarity, or the process of checking how an input sample will resemble the training set.
-Using the Euclidean distance formula, KNN calculates which features of the input sample are nearest to the training set.
-Figure @fig:nn is a graphical illustration of this process.
+Using the Euclidean distance formula, KNN calculates which features of the input sample are nearest to the training set. @fig:nn is a graphical illustration of this process.

 ![](images/KNN_Euclidean.jpg){#fig:knn}